Seedance 2.0 vs Veo 3 for Short AI Videos

 Quick answer

-Use Seedance 2.0 when you need precise control over camera movement and motion, image-to-video capabilities, or anime/stylised content.
-Use Veo 3 when visual realism is the top priority, when you need built-in audio, or when you are already in the Google ecosystem.
+Use Seedance 2.0 when you need precise control over camera movement and motion, image-to-video capabilities, multimodal references, or anime/stylised content.
+Use Veo 3 when visual realism, Google Flow integration, or Google-native audio/video workflow is the top priority.
+For audio, test both current platform surfaces instead of relying on an old yes/no comparison.

 • You are evaluating AI video tools and need to choose one.